johnbcarpenter/USC_IML404/computer-vision.md

 this course assumes you have a basic understanding of programming and writing code (eg some experience in Processing, Arduino, Java, C#/Unity, C++, JavaScript or similar). if you'd like to brush up on the foundations for this course, consider reviewing Casey Reas and Ben Fry's introduction to programming [Make: Getting Started with Processing](http://shop.oreilly.com/product/0636920000570.do). if you've written code before, but are new to processing, check out Daniel Shiffman's fantastic one hour tutorial / introduction to processing: [Hello Processing](http://hello.processing.org) and the [processing website](http://processing.org).

 ### RGB camera examples
+in order to run these examples, you'll need to download the processing video and OpenCV libraries (`Sketch > Import Library... > Add Library...` search for "video" and install `Video | GStreamer-based...`, then search for OpenCV and install `OpenCV for Processing`).  now you can downlaod and run the following:

 - [web cam example (processing documentation)](https://github.com/johnbcarpenter/USC_IML404/tree/master/RGB_CAMERA/Webcam)
 - [face detection example (using OpenCV for processing)](https://github.com/johnbcarpenter/USC_IML404/tree/master/RGB_CAMERA/FaceDetection)
 - [face contours (using OpenCV for processing)](https://github.com/johnbcarpenter/USC_IML404/tree/master/RGB_CAMERA/ContourUpdate)